asemidotsky/dev-wiki/pages/infrastructure/saltstack.md

 Doing so allows you to see the minion log messages specific to the command you are running (which are not part of the return data you see when running the command from the Master using salt), making it unnecessary to tail the minion log.

+`salt-call` does not need the salt-minion process to be running to work.
+It fetches the states from the master and executes them ad hoc

 ### Salt master

 Uses ports 4505 (Publisher) and 4506 (Request Server).